SoftwareHeritage/swhapguide/SWHAP@Pisa.md

 ### Create the final repository

-We move back to the master branch using the checkout command, then remove `raw_materials`, `browsable_source` and `source` from it:
+We move back to the `main` branch using the checkout command, then remove `raw_materials`, `browsable_source` and `source` from it:

 	git rm -rf raw_materials browsable_source source